This post may contain affiliate links. Read our disclosure policy here.

 Storing & Reheating Leftovers

 Leftover roasted vegetables make the perfect side dish or even the perfect roasted vegetable salad.
-Once cooled, save leftover roasted broccoli in an airtight container and refrigerate it for up to 3 days.
+Once cooled, save leftover roasted frozen broccoli in an airtight container and refrigerate it for up to 3 days.

 To reheat, transfer the florets to a microwave-safe dish and microwave for up to 2 minutes.
 The broccoli won’t be as crisp as it was from the oven, but the flavors will be there!